 - Brake using a firm and steady pressure.
 Do not pump the brakes repeatedly.
-This may deplete power assist, requiring increased brake pedal force.

-- Shift the vehicle to neutral.
-This

-can be done while the vehicle is

-moving.
-After shifting to neutral,

-continue to firmly apply the

-brakes and steer the vehicle to a

-safe location.

-- Come to a complete stop.
-Shift to P (Park) with an automatic transmission, or Neutral with a manual transmission.
-Turn the ignition to LOCK/OFF.
+This may deplete power assist, requiring increased brake pedal force. - Shift the vehicle to N (Neutral).
+This can be done while the vehicle is moving.
+After shifting to N (Neutral), firmly apply the brakes and steer the vehicle to a safe location. - Come to a complete stop, shift to P (Park), and turn the ignition to LOCK/OFF.
+On vehicles with an automatic transmission, the shift lever must be in P (Park) to turn the ignition switch to the LOCK/OFF position.

-- 4. Set the parking brake.
-See Parking Brake on page 9-51.
+4. Set the parking brake.
+See Parking Brake on page 9-48.